 Apple says you shouldn’t force restart your Apple Watch while updating it with new watchOS software.
 Instead, after you see the Apple logo and the progress wheel, you’ll want to leave your watch alone and on its charger until the installation process finishes up.

 If you’ve owned an Apple Watch for a while you probably know how to restart the device while it’s operating normally.
 If you don’t here’s a quick reminder:

 - Press and hold the side button until the screen tells you to Power Off the device.

 - Use your finger to drag the Power Off slider.

 - Once your Apple Watch turns off you’ll want to press and hold the side button until your Apple Watch turns back on.

 Your Apple Watch shouldn’t freeze on a regular basis.
-If this starts to happen on your Apple Watch often, you’ll want to investigate other fixes such as updating its software, updating your iPhone to the latest version of iOS, or setting it up from scratch again.
+If this frequently starts to happen on your Apple Watch, you’ll want to investigate other fixes such as updating its software, updating your iPhone to the latest version of iOS, or setting it up from scratch again.

 If the Apple Watch keeps freezing, you’ll need to get in touch with Apple support and see if they have a remedy.

 Install iOS 17.3.1 for Better Security